fendyaritonang/cookiemonsterui/readme.md

 This is user interface for Cookie Monster app for the purpose of demonstrating microservices architecture.
 Please read the instruction on how to run the UI.

 ### Running Instruction
+1. Get the latest version of Cookie Monster Web API
-1. Run Cookie Monster Web API
+2. Run Cookie Monster Web API
-2. Open index.html in any browser
+3. Open index.html in any browser

 ### User experience improvement
 - To add progress icon when processing request from web API